spotlightpa/poor-richard/content/news/2024-10-07-SPLUNEQUALEVT1024.md

 +++
-blurb = "Join Spotlight PA for a virtual event on Oct.
-17 to learn more about voting access in Pennsylvania and what your rights are." byline = "Spotlight PA Staff" description = "Join Spotlight PA for a virtual event on Oct.
-17 to learn more about voting access in Pennsylvania and what your rights are." event-date = 2024-10-17T18:00:00-04:00 event-title = "Spotlight PA Event: How accessible are Pennsylvania’s elections?" event-url = "https://zoom.us/webinar/register/WN_d_s1HgauSHWOGVQiZUOI1w#/registration"
+blurb = "Spotlight PA held a virtual event on voting access in Pennsylvania and what your rights are." byline = "Spotlight PA Staff" description = "Spotlight PA held a virtual event on voting access in Pennsylvania and what your rights are." event-date = 2024-10-17T18:00:00-04:00 event-title = "Spotlight PA Event: How accessible are Pennsylvania’s elections?" event-url = "https://zoom.us/webinar/register/WN_d_s1HgauSHWOGVQiZUOI1w#/registration"